 For a great snorkeling location (mostly rocks, not a sandy beach) try Lover's Cove, a state marine conservation area.

 Like the name implies, Pebbly Beach is rocky.
-Located past the ferry terminal, next to the helipad, this beach is a favorite among locals and those scouting for treasures from the sea.
+Located past the ferry terminal, next to the Avalon's heli port, this beach is a favorite among locals and those scouting for treasures from the sea.
 Get to Pebbly Beach by walking or biking, or stop by on a golf cart tour.
 There are no services or amenities at Pebbly Beach.

 Long a popular spot with boaters, Two Harbors is now a destination for hikers, campers and beach goers.
 Just off Isthmus Pier lies Harbor Sands, a beautiful white sand beach club with palapas and lounge chairs, as well as a beach side dining deck known as Harbor Reef.
 Enjoy a Buffalo Milk or have lunch at this seaside oasis.

 The beach in Two Harbors, on either side of Isthmus Pier, below the sea wall, is a popular spot for recreation and water sports including kayaking, SUP and more.

 If you're visiting Avalon, you can take a day trip to Two Harbors.
 Take a scenic 30 minute trip along the coast of the island aboard the Cyclone boat.
 There are two trips daily between Avalon and Two Harbors in summer months.
 (The Cyclone operates seasonally.)

 Interior Coastal Areas